bit-bots/imagetagger/README.md

 }
 ```

-## Installing and running Imagetagger
+## Installing and running ImageTagger
-Imagetagger can be installed and run locally (best for development), in a docker container or in Kubernetes
+ImageTagger can be installed and run locally (best for development), in a docker container or in Kubernetes
 (used in our deployment).

 ### Locally

+In some of the following code snippets, the `DJANGO_CONFIGURATION` environment variable is exported.
+This defines the type of deployment by selecting one of our predefined configuration presets.
+If ImageTagger is running in a development environment, no export is necessary.

 1.  #### Install the latest release